 Dressing for a summer wedding can be tricky business.
 Along with the warm weather, there’s also the venue, the theme, and the dress code to consider before you can even plan your outfit!
 While it’s easy to know the basics, such as avoiding wearing white, it can be difficult when you need to nail down specifics.
-The task is not impossible; however, and can even be made fun when you know what you’re doing.
-The key is not to stress about matching the wedding and others around you, but rather focus on complementing the overall style of the occasion with your dress.
-So, whether you’re headed to a traditional wedding or something a little more modern, here’s some inspired outfit ideas to keep you on the right track.
+The task is not impossible, however, and can even be made fun of when you know what you’re doing.
+The key is not to stress about matching the wedding and others around you but rather focus on complementing the overall style of the occasion with your dress.
+So, whether you’re headed to a traditional wedding or something a little more modern, here are some inspired outfit ideas to keep you on the right track.

 Vintage Summer Wedding Dresses for Guests